Genesis GV70 vs Volkswagen Touareg

 Feature Showdown

-The Genesis GV70 features a 27-inch touchscreen, while the Volkswagen Touareg gets a 15-inch display.
+The Genesis GV70 features a 14.5-inch touchscreen paired with a 12.3-inch digital dash, while the Volkswagen Touareg gets a 15-inch display and 12.3-inch instruments.
 Apple CarPlay and Android Auto are standard across both.

 The Genesis GV70 stands out with head-up display, panoramic roof, heated front seats, ventilated seats, Genesis Audio audio and ambient lighting that you will not find on the Volkswagen Touareg.
 Which feature set matters more depends on your daily routine and priorities.